SpringRoll/SpringRollConnect/README.md

 ## Installation

 * Install the latest version of [Docker](https://www.docker.com/)
+* Copy `sample.env` to `.env`.
+You can modify these values, but for development you shouldn't have to
 * Run `docker-compose up --build` which should build both the mongo db server and start the node service
 * The website should then be available at `localhost:3000`